ibm-cloud-docs/Cloudant/offerings/audit.md

 forwards the message using TLS.
 {:shortdesc}

-## Information available with audit logging
+## Actions logged

-{{site.data.keyword.IBM}} {{site.data.keyword.cloudant_short_notm}} Support can query the database and find the date and time when each of the following events occurred:
+{{site.data.keyword.cloudant_short_notm}} Support can query the database and find the date and time when each of the following actions occurred:

 - Access a document, database, or account.
 - Access a document in a specific account.